 NextGen originated in 2005 as a task force created by Edmonton’s City Council.
 Under the leadership of former Councillors Kim Krushell and Michael Phair, the 15-person task force conducted public consultations with over 100 young community members to discover what young Edmontonians wanted to see in the areas of arts and culture, business opportunities, sports and recreation, education, and employment.
 In the spring of 2006, the task force presented nine recommendations to City Council and Edmonton’s NextGen Committee was formed.

-The current NextGen Committee, chaired by community member, Kairi Pawlick and civic member, Jeff Chase and is comprised of 17 members – eight community leaders and eight civic leaders who represent each City Department, as well as City Councillor Andrew Knack and the NextGen Coordinator, Christine Causing.
+The current NextGen Committee, chaired by community member, Kairi Pawlick is comprised of 17 members – eight community leaders and eight civic leaders who represent each City Department, as well as City Councillor Andrew Knack and the NextGen Coordinator, Christine Causing.
 In addition to the committee, there are over 50 NextGen volunteers that spend their time working on projects, organizing events, learning new skills and connecting with fellow community leaders on one of the five working groups (sub-committees).

-Since spring 2006, the NextGen Commitee has worked on a number of projects.
+The NextGen Committee has worked on a number of projects.
 Highlights include:

 - Worked in partnership with the Information Technology Branch to establish the Wireless Edmonton initiative.